blobaa/attestation-protocol-ts/README.md

                                                             // Required if request is not a self revocation
         attestationContext: "exampleContext",
-        passphrase: "<some passphrase>",                    // passphrase of revoking account };
+        passphrase: "<some passphrase>",                    // passphrase of revoking account
+        fee: 0.1                                            // [optional] fee in IGNIS.
+                                                            // If not set, automatic fee calculation will be used.
+    };

     try {